Vietnam Luggage Manufacturers: Top Factories and How to Source Luggage from Vietnam

 Finding Factories

 Online directories such as Alibaba, Global Sources, and Made-in-Vietnam list Vietnamese bag and luggage factories.
 However, in our experience, many of the best Vietnamese luggage factories are not listed on these platforms because they already have enough order volume from existing relationships.
-For a more complete overview, see our guide to finding suppliers and manufacturers in Vietnam.
+Vietnam is also one of the top countries for bags and luggage manufacturing globally, so the factory base is large and varied.

 Industry associations like LEFASO (Vietnam Leather, Footwear and Handbag Association) maintain member directories and can connect you with verified manufacturers.